lupyuen/lupyuen.github.io/src/flash.md

 # Partition Table

-The __Partition Table__ says where everything is located in ROM.
+The __Partition Table__ specifies the structure of the data that will be flashed to ROM.
 It's like the ROM Table above...
-But converted to binary format and stored into ROM (twice).
+But converted to binary format and transmitted to BL602 (twice).

 Here's a snippet from BL602's Partition Table: [`partition_cfg_2M.toml`](https://github.com/bouffalolab/BLOpenFlasher/blob/main/bl602/partition/partition_cfg_2M.toml)